RainingComputers/ShnooTalk/README.md

 ShnooTalk is a programming language implemented in C++ using the LLVM compiler framework.
 ShnooTalk works by being compiled to a custom IR format and then translating that to LLVM IR.
 It is possible to run ShnooTalk on any runtime that supports the clang compiler.
 ShnooTalk links against standard C libraries/runtime.

-ShnooTalk was previously known as uHLL (micro high level language).
-The project is still transitioning from this name.

 🛠️ Project under construction, some things may not be fully polished yet 🛠️

 ![](blockdiag.png)